lbux/aws-connect-supervisor-app/README.md

 The current implementation has logic in `lib/app/services/insight_services.dart` to read from an `insights.json` file located in `assets/insight.json`.

-To make the app work directly with the backend (please refer to the backend branch), you need to add code to make a request to the backend, which returns the data in JSON format.
+To make the app work directly with the [backend](https://github.com/lbux/aws-connect-supervisor-app/tree/backend), you need to add code to make a request to the backend, which returns the data in JSON format.

 _**Aws Connect Supervisor App works on iOS, Android, Web, and Windows.**_